ajbanjara/Wireshark/NPcap2.md

+(leftover from a rename of NPcap page in the Gitlab wiki editor gui.
+Not sure that a page can be deleted via the gui - may need to push via git?)
+3

 # Nmap Packet Capture (Npcap)

 [Npcap](https://nmap.org/npcap/) is the Windows version of the [libpcap](http://www.tcpdump.org/) library; it includes a driver to support capturing packets.